Available for virtual tour in: Alberta, Quebec & Prince Edward Island

 In the Woods (Orca Book Publishers, 2009)

-A Thousand Shades of Blue (Orca Book Publishers, 2008)
+A Thousand Shades of Blue .Young Adult novel.
+(Orca Book Publishers, 2008)

 I was born in Yorkshire and grew up in England, Ontario and Australia.
 I was always an avid reader who loved stories and spent a lot of time in my imagination, but I didn’t start writing until I was in my thirties.
 I studied philosophy at McMaster University and then did a Master’s in clinical social work.
 I spent ten years working as a counsellor and teaching social work courses to university students before I began writing while on maternity leave in 2005.
 My first book was published two years later, and since then I’ve published more than twenty-five more.
 I never did go back to my old job, but I am still passionate about social justice issues and I still enjoy teaching.
 These days, I write, facilitate creative writing classes and workshops, and visit schools and libraries.
 I also spend a lot of time working to sponsor refugees to come to Canada and to support them after they arrive.
 I live on Vancouver Island with my partner and our teenage son.